itstheguy4873/Astra/README.md

 You can get Astra from [releases](https://github.com/itstheguy4873/Astra/releases).

 If your antivirus software flags Astra as malicious, it doesn't mean anything.
-It just does this because it doesn't recognize Astra.
+It just does this because it doesn't recognize it.

 If you encounter any problems, feel free to open an [issue](https://github.com/itstheguy4873/Astra/issues).